grunkgrunk/findbolig-api/README.md

     import findbolig-api as fb

-Now you can use the module to login and extract the contents of www.findbolig.nu.
+Now you can use the module to login to your findbolig account and extract the contents of www.findbolig.nu.

     session = fb.login(username, password)
     extracted = fb.extract(session)